 - Your emails are not delivered.
 The cause of this can be multifold.
 The email address or domain is invalid, the address is no longer in use, the emails either hard bounced or soft bounced, or people unsubscribed from receiving your emails.

 - Your email looks bad and is too heavy.
-Design and size issues can drag your email marketing to the bottom.
+Design and size issues can drag your email marketing to the bottom and make your emails less accessible.
 Avoid heavy images and attachments.
 The email code should not be heavy and make the email load too slow or look bad across devices.

 6 Reasons to Use Email Marketing